scout-gis/lidar/README.md

 3. export_pipeline_template.json
     This pipeline is the most basic form of exporting the PostgreSQL table into a las file, to be brought into a GIS software or sent to a consultant.
 Note that this pipeline will export the entire table into one las file, which is likely not conducive for large data transfers.

+4. dtm_template.json
+    This pipeline will create a Digital Terrain Model from the inputted las file.

 #### Naming Convention and Best Storage Practices: